mhasselbusch/jog_wireless/README.md

 	src/triggerDefinitions.sql - defintions of database triggers

-**It is also important to note that whenever a new account is created, whether it’s in the employee or customer side of the Jog software, a new file will be created in the top level directory.
-This file functions as a receipt for the customer to keep for their records.
-Therefore, there will be more files in the file structure as the program is tested.

-**In addition to the above files, there are 25 functions and triggers stored in the database that augment the design and complement the Java code.

 #2.
 Interface Descriptions #

 The Jog wireless software package includes two separate interface categories (one for employees and one for customers) divided into many more for specific interfaces.